-The California Victim Compensation Board provides an array of resources to and compensation for victims of crime.
+The California Victim Compensation Board provides an array of resources and compensation for victims of crime.
 In addition, the Board also provides financial assistance and other resources to family members of individuals who are the victims of certain crimes.
 This comprehensive guide is designed to provide you essential information about the California Victim Compensation Board.

 Eligibility for Assistance